li007205/portfolio/README.md

 https://github.com/li007205/creaturebattle.git <br>
 This project is a game simliar to a pokemon-esque style that helps kids learn about sustainability through questions.
 ### paragraph
+I chose this project because I could build game about sustainability that could children about it.
+I wasn't sure how well I could program a game and it was interesting to put what I learned from 230 into it.

 ## Ancient Rome History
 https://github.com/li007205/li007205-Assignment-1-webdev.git <br>
 A basic webpage of Ancient Rome and its histories.
 ### paragraph
+I chose this project because it was the first web page I created and ran.
+Creating a web page was something I wasn't sure about and how I could approach about it.